GuyDupenloup/gpt2_model_from_research_papers/README.md

 ![](pictures/transformer_architecture.JPG)

-The model comprises an encoder and a decoder that are built with stacks of multi-head attention blocks.
+The model comprises an encoder and a decoder that are built with stacks of modules referred to as *layers*.

+As shown in the figure, a layer contains multi-head attention blocks, a feed-forward network and layer normalizations.

 Diagrams of the attention head and multi-head attention block are also provided in the same paper: